kit-data-manager/ro-crate-java/README.md

 Here we use the inner builder classes for the construction of the crate.
 Doing so, the Metadata File Descriptor and the Root Data Entity entities are added automatically.
 `setSource()` is used to provide the actual location of these Data Entities (if they are not remote).
-The Data Entity file in the crate will have the name of the entity's id.
+The Data Entity file in the crate will have the name of the entity's ID.

 ```java
   RoCrate crate = new RoCrate.RoCrateBuilder()